March 23, 2026

 A website that was accurate in 2022 is often actively misleading by 2025.
 Out-of-date data creates a trust deficit that runs through your entire digital presence, not just the page where the outdated information sits.
 The same applies to your blog: old articles with stale statistics or outdated advice can undermine the credibility of everything else on your site.
 A blog audit is a good way to find out what's working, what's past its use-by date, and where you're leaving traffic on the table.

-This is the part most website cost guides don't cover, because it's harder to quantify.
-But it's also the most important part of the conversation.
+This is the part most website cost articles skip because it's harder to put a clean number on.
+But it's also the part that should probably come first.

 When you're budgeting a website project, it helps to think in five distinct buckets.